Disclosure: Some of the links on this page may be affiliate links.

 All of the big reputable domain name registrars are equivalent.
 In other words, it doesn't matter which place you buy it from so long as it's one of the well-known reliable ones.
 Be aware that some registrars are easier to use than others.
 From a domain point of view though, it won't matter: if your domain is available at one registrar, it'll be available at another.

-We recommend NameSilo and Namecheap if you are looking to buy a domain name.
+We recommend NameSilo and Affordable prices and stellar support at Namecheap if you are looking to buy a domain name.
 We've used both registrars and can attest that they are reliable and easy to use.
 Both of these typically price .com's at under $10 a year.
 For more details, you can take a look at NameSilo's pricing page here.

 We do not recommend GoDaddy because we've noticed that they're always trying to upsell you and add extra stuff into your cart before checkout.
 It's also trickier to use if you're trying to do any other normal things later with your domain, like update the address for your domain contact, etc.